 - Make sure you have adequate indemnity in place.
 The MDU provides indemnity for doctors acting as good Samaritans worldwide.

 - Obtain the patient's consent for any treatment you provide and maintain confidentiality.

 - Keep detailed notes of any incidents and the medical care you provide, even in an emergency.

-Good Samaritan acts are defined as when doctors and other healthcare professionals who aren't on duty offer help in an emergency.
+Good Samaritan acts are defined as doctors and other healthcare professionals who aren't on duty offering help in an emergency.